Vansh-Bilwal/GRAMODAYA_TASK/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## IMPORTANNT
-To view the app first install dependencies .
+To view the app first install dependencies. <br/>
-STEP-1:Make sure you are in root folder(GRAMODAYA TASK) \n STEP 2:Install Dependencies by entering  "npm install" in terminal \n STEP 3:Run website on your pc by entering "npm start" in ierminal \n
+STEP-1:Make sure you are in root folder(GRAMODAYA TASK)  <br/>
+STEP 2:Install Dependencies by entering  "npm install" in terminal  <br/>
+STEP 3:Run website on your pc by entering "npm start" in ierminal  <br/>

 ## Available Scripts